kendricktan/misocoin/README.md

     <img src="https://i.imgur.com/LURNf2q.jpg"/>
 </p>

-Misocoin is a _barebones_ Bitcoin-like protocol implemented in Python 3.x.
+Misocoin is a _barebones_ bitcoin-like protocol implemented in Python 3.x.
 It was written as a challenge for myself to see if I could implement a bitcoin clone from scratch.

+This project doesn't follow the [full bitcoin-protocol](https://en.bitcoin.it/wiki/Protocol_documentation), but rather implements a barebones version that (with enough nodes) can still act as a trustless third party for storing and ensuring the integrety of arbitrary data.

+**WARNING: Misocoin is not production ready and should only be used as an educational tool.**

 ## Quick start